242 Pages 29 B/W Illustrations

 by Routledge

-Comics, Activism, Feminisms explores how comic art, activism, and feminisms are intertwined from both historical and contemporary perspectives and how comic art in itself can be a form of activism.
+Comics, Activism, Feminisms explores from both historical and contemporary perspectives how comic art, activism, and feminisms are intertwined, and how comic art itself can be a form of activism.

-Feminist comic art emerged with the second-wave feminist movements; today, in the 2020s, there are comics connected to social activist movements working for change in a variety of areas.
-Comics artists often react quickly to political events and make comics on topical issues, assuming a critical or satirical stance and highlighting the need for change.
+Feminist comic art emerged with the second-wave feminist movements.
+Today, there are comics connected to social activist movements working for change in a variety of areas.
+Comics artists often respond quickly to political events, making comics on topical issues that take a critical or satirical stance and highlighting the need for change.
 Comic art can point to problems, present alternatives, and give hope.

-Issues pertaining to feminisms and LGBTQIA+ issues, war and political conflict, climate crisis, the global migrant and refugee situation, and other societal problems engage comics artists from all parts of the world.
-The chapters illuminate aesthetic and thematic aspects of comics, activism, and feminisms globally.
-The founding of comics collectives, where Do-it-Ourselves is a strategy among activism-oriented artists, shows the use of a great variety of media such as fanzines, albums, webcomics, and exhibitions to communicate and disseminate activist comic art.
+Comics artists from all parts of the world engage issues pertaining to feminisms and LGBTQIA+ issues, war and political conflict, climate crisis, the global migrant and refugee situation, and other societal problems.
+The chapters of this anthology illuminate the aesthetic and thematic aspects of comics, activism, and feminisms globally.
+Particular attention is given to the work of comics collectives, where Do-it-Ourselves is a strategy among activism-oriented artists, which use a great variety of media, such as fanzines, albums, webcomics, and exhibitions to communicate and disseminate activist comic art.

-Comics, Activism, Feminisms is an essential collection for scholars and students of comics, literary, art, and media studies, and gender studies.
+Comics, Activism, Feminisms essential anthology for scholars and students of comics studies, literary studies, art history, media studies, and gender studies.

 List of figures